iucario/blog/src/data/blog/python-tool.md

     return other
 ```

 There are various ways to declare task dependencies.
 This method is the most common and is the one my colleagues have always used.
-My PR challenged this method and was nitpicked by the a reviewer, saying my PR broke the _consistency_.
+My PR challenged this method and was nitpicked by a reviewer, saying my PR broke the _consistency_.

 [Chain](<https://github.com/apache/airflow/blob/3f6d78c09e9637445c6bfd059caf31967de47071/task-sdk/src/airflow/sdk/bases/operator.py#L1632>) is an elegant and functional way of chaining the tasks dependencies.
-But the reviewer does not like it because no other dag did this, only mine.
+But the reviewer did not like it because no other dag did this, only mine.

 It can be solved by `_ = t1 >> [t2, t3]`.
 But it still breaks the _consistency_ with other dags.

 The only way to improve the code quality and engineers' sanity is to introduce `ruff` and `pyright`.
 So I listed current standard Python tools in the blog.
 Also I proposed the tools to all of my colleagues.

 I feel like my working environment just got a little better :)